The Tax Disputes and Litigation Review: Ireland

 - the representation must form part of a transaction or relationship between that person or group and the public authority; and

 - the representation must create a reasonable expectation that the public body will abide by the representation.

 It is difficult, in practice, to succeed in claims of legitimate expectation against Revenue.
 Where Revenue have made a representation as to a course of action which is outside of their statutory powers, the taxpayer will not succeed.
-In 2020, legitimate expectation was claimed by the US pharmaceutical company Perrigo in a case concerning the largest tax assessment levied by Revenue in the history of the Irish state (in the amount of €1.64 billion).
-The claim was denied by the High Court as the representations on the part of Perrigo were not proven to be sufficient.
-At the time of writing, it is not yet known whether the decision of the High Court will be appealed to the Court of Appeal.
+In 2020, legitimate expectation was claimed by the US pharmaceutical company Perrigo in a case concerning the largest tax assessment levied by Revenue in the history of the Irish state (in the amount of €1.64 billion).3 The claim was denied by the High Court as the representations on the part of Perrigo were not proven to be sufficient.

 iii Revenue's complaint and review procedure/Ombudsman